What is FAA remote ID?

 SwellPro's solution to FAA Remote ID

 SwellPro has been in the process of getting our drones compliant with FAA Remote ID rule.
-It is estimated that our drones will have the inbuilt Remote ID during Oct. of 2024.
+It is estimated that our drones will have the inbuilt Remote ID during March of 2025.

 Latest updates on SwellPro's FAA Remote ID standalone module:

-Last year, we finished the R&D of the ID module and worked with an experienced agency to submit the module for FAA's acceptance.
+In the end of 2023, we finished the R&D of the ID module and worked with an experienced agency to submit the module for FAA's acceptance.

-Now, we are thrilled to announce that A-RID, SwellPro proprietary external remote ID module, has been accepted by FAA on March 25th, 2024.
+And we are thrilled to announce that A-RID, SwellPro proprietary external remote ID module, has been accepted by FAA on March 25th, 2024.